Maritime Personal Injuries and Boating Accidents

 According to the 2008 Florida Boating Accident Statistical Report, Florida has the highest number of registered boating vessels in the United States.
 Florida also has the highest number of boating accidents with a total of 657 reported accidents in 2008 and Monroe County reporting the highest number of incidents.

-In the state of Florida during 2008, boaters falling overboard were the main cause of boating fatalities.
+In the state of Florida in 2008, boaters falling overboard were the main cause of boating fatalities.
 The numbers continue to grow every year.

-Boating education is critical as evidenced in this 2008 Boating Accidents Statistical Report, there were 657 reportable boating accidents and 54 boating related fatalities.
-Many of these deaths were due to victims falling overboard or capsizing their boat and drowning.
+Boating education is critical.
+As evidenced in this 2008 Boating Accidents Statistical Report, there were 657 reportable boating accidents and 54 boating-related fatalities.
+Many of these deaths were due to victims falling overboard or capsizing their boats and drowning.
 A large number of these deaths could have been prevented if the victims had worn life jackets.
 We continue to increase our efforts to reduce the number of boating-related fatalities through enhanced enforcement and education about the importance of wearing life jackets on the water these statistics reflect data from “reportable boating accidents” that occurred in our state.

-If you have an accident on the water, or you are a seamen that has been injured or is sick then you need the team at Perry Neblett P.A.
+If you have an accident on the water, or you are seamen that have been injured or are sick, then you need the team at Perry Maritime Law Group, P.A.